DryCryCrystal/Region-Kit/README.md

 ## Features

 - Superstructure Fuses Fix
   	- Fixes Superstructure fuses in arena mode, preventing crashes.
 - Arena Management
   	- Text file that can be placed inside a subfolder in the levels folder to manage custom arenas.
 - PWLightRod
   	- RGB based SSLightRod.
 - Placed Objects Manager Framework
   	- Framework created by Henpemaz to allow for easy creation of custom objects.
 - Placed Wormgrass
   	- PlacedObject for setting up wormgrass without re-exporting room geometry.
 - RegionKit.Machinery
   	- A small set of customizable objects for adding moving parts like cogs and pistons to your levels.
 Can use any loaded sprites and shaders by name.
   	- NOTE: MachineryCustomizer object is used for changing sprite/container/shader settings.
   	- A general purpose power level customization system, a related interface to be used.
 See code: `RegionKit.Machinery.RoomPowerManager`, `RegionKit.Machinery.RoomPowerManager.IRoomPowerModifier`.
+- Spinning Fan
+  	- Animated and scalable fan.
 - Echo Extender
 	- Allows adding echoes to custom regions without any coding.
 	- For usage see [this file.](EchoExtender.md)